-- Go to the LCCC Financial Services home page, look for the Satisfactory Academic Progress Appeal Form, complete and submit it to the Financial Services Office either in person or via fax at 440-366-4630.
+- Complete and submit the Satisfactory Academic Progress Appeal Form.
 File your appeal as quickly as possible – processing time is at least 2 weeks.

 - Once you have filed the form, watch your MyCampus and LCCC email accounts for further instructions.

 When is the last day to register for courses if I want my Pell funds to pay for it?

 - The last day to use Pell funds is always the 14th day of the term calendar, which is called the census date (although you can use student loan funds after the census date).

 How does the Financial Services Office contact me?

 - We contact students via LCCC Student Email and your MyCampus To-Do List only.